kairosity/mp4-lionize/README.md

 The addition of specific features to the products works perfectly as long as the administrator adding the products formats them correctly with commas after each new feature.
 There is potential here for errors, and one way around this would be to incorporate a tag block using JavaScript.

 ## Adding Subscription Services for Social Media Management

 There is the potential to add monthly subscription services and connect them to the Stripe subscription payment system.
 This would streamline the social media management services in particular and allow for better customer retention.

 ## Filtering Messages by "Date" or "Resolved"

 I would enable admin users to filter the messages component of the user data by date sent or by whether or not the subject of the message had been resolved.
 This would add some nice functionality for administrators on the front end.

+## Pagination or Ajax loading

+If the application were to grow, pagination or infinite scroll loading on pages such as the All Products page, or the Admin User Dashboard, would have to be implemented to help with page load times.

 # Deployment